az-rkh/xv6-riscv-modified/README.md

 ### Kernel Features

+**Buddy Allocator**
+- Replaces xv6's default free-list allocator with a buddy system allocator
+- Manages physical memory in power-of-two sized blocks (order 0 = 1 page up to order 15)
+- `kfree` coalesces freed blocks with their buddies upward until no further merging is possible
+- `kalloc` scans free lists from order 0 upward, splits larger blocks down to the needed size
+- Per-page metadata (`is_free`, `is_head`, `order`) tracks block state for coalescing decisions

 **CFS-like Scheduler**
 - Replaces xv6's default round-robin scheduler with a fairness-based policy inspired by Linux's Completely Fair Scheduler (CFS)
 - Each process tracks a `vruntime` field (virtual runtime) that increments on every timer tick